-Prince Harry, Meghan plan to go their own way in royal rift
+UK royals scramble to contain Harry, Meghan announcement

 The 35-year-old Harry is Elizabeth’s grandson and sixth in line to the British throne.
 With his ginger hair and beard, he is one of the royal family’s most recognizable and popular members and has spent his entire life in the glare of the public eye.

-Before marrying the prince in a royal wedding watched around the world in 2018, the 38-year-old Duchess of Sussex was American actress Meghan Markle and a star of the TV show “Suits.”
+Before marrying the prince in a royal wedding watched around the world in 2018, the 38-year-old Duchess of Sussex was American actress Meghan Markle, star of the TV legal drama “Suits.”
 The couple’s first child, Archie, was born in May 2019.

 The message about their future plans was also posted on the couple’s official Instagram page and referred readers to a website, sussexroyal.com, for information.